The Black Collection

 (XVII - XVIII century), initiated under the reign of Louis XIV

-Dating from the 19th century, this is an alliance stamp belonging to a member of the Cais (or Chiaïs) de Pierlas family.
+Dating from the 19th century, this is an alliance wax seal stamp that belonged to a member of the Cais (or Chiaïs) de Pierlas family.
 The Cais family, Counts of Pierlas, is one of the oldest noble families in Nice and Provence, with roots dating back to the 13th century (circa 1200).
 By the late 18th century, the Cais family owned one of the most beautiful palaces in Old Nice, reflecting their prominence and influence in the region.
 Over the centuries, they contributed significantly to civic and military life, serving both the city of Nice and the army of the Duke of Savoy.
 Hyppolyte was an army officer and the first consul of Nice in 1820.
 He was also a talented sculptor and painter.
 One of his notable contributions was designing the façade of the Church of Cimiez, where the family tomb is located.
 In the mid-19th century, following the annexation of Nice to France in 1860, the family, unwilling to remain under French rule, relocated to Piedmont.

 An ancient document about the important Cais de Pierlas family, from Nice